akashi-org/pre-akashi/README.md

-:warning: Akashi is now being developed in my private repo, and planned to be made public in **January 2021**.
+:warning: Akashi is now being developed in my private repo, and planned to be made public in **February 2021**.

 # Akashi